Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-15-22 - Memory Lecture.md

 - data and instructions are both stored as binary digits in memory
 - instructions are fetched from memory one at a time and in order
 - processor decodes and executes each instruction before fetching next
+- cycle of fetching and executing continues until there are no more instructions left.

 ## IO Activities